scaleway/serverless-examples/functions/nodejs-typescript-esbuild/README.md

 ### Using Yarn

 - Run `yarn` to install the project dependencies
-- Run `yarn sls deploy` to deploy this stack to AWS
+- Run `yarn sls deploy` to deploy this stack to Scaleway Functions

 ## Test your service